jupyterj0nes/masstin/README.md

 There, you can directly download the pre-built binary for Windows (`.exe`) or Linux and run it without needing to compile from source.

+## Getting Started

+**To get started quickly, you can download the latest release directly from the [Releases page](https://github.com/jupyterj0nes/masstin/releases).**

+There, you can directly download the pre-built binary for Windows (`.exe`) or Linux and run it without needing to compile from source.

 ### Prerequisites

 Before you begin, ensure you have the following:

-- Access to a Neo4j database is only required if you want to use the graphical visualization features.
+- **Access to a Neo4j database**: This is only required if you want to use the graphical visualization features.
 If you only intend to use the `parse` mode to generate and view CSV files of unified and ordered lateral movements, Neo4j is not necessary.
+If you do need Neo4j, you can download it from [Neo4j Download Page](https://neo4j.com/download/).
+You only need to create a database and choose a username and password.
+Masstin will communicate with the Bolt service, typically offered at `localhost:7687`.
+You can easily verify this setting in the database properties once Neo4j is running.

-- If you plan to compile the program from source, make sure you have the latest version of Rust and Cargo installed ([Rust Installation Guide](https://www.rust-lang.org/tools/install)).
+- **Rust and Cargo**: These are only necessary if you plan to compile the program from source.
+If you choose to use the pre-built binaries, you do not need to install Rust or Cargo.
+If you do need to compile from source, make sure you have the latest version of Rust and Cargo installed ([Rust Installation Guide](https://www.rust-lang.org/tools/install)).

 ### Installation